mrlacey/DemoSnippets/README.md

 - Remove any empty tabs from the Toolbox by right-clicking on the Toolbox and selecting **'Remove Empty Tabs'**.
 - Automatically reload Toolbox entries when .demosnippets files are saved.
 (Can be disabled in Options.)
 - Colorization of .demosnippets files.
+- Create .demosnippets files by selecting File > New Item.

 ### .demosnippets file